raineorshine/npm-check-updates/README.md

 Please [file an issue](https://github.com/tjunnone/npm-check-updates/issues) on github!
 [Contributors](https://github.com/metaraine/) are responsive and happy to assist.

-Always include your package.json when reporting a bug!
+When filing an issue, always include the dependencies from your package.json (or the output from `npm -g ls --depth=0` if using global mode)!

 Pull requests are welcome, and will not collect dust :)